Antonio Banderas: 2000–2009: Broadway debut and franchise films

 In 2001, Banderas collaborated with Robert Rodriguez, who cast him in the first three movies of the Spy Kids franchise (2001–2003).
 He portrayed Gregorio Cortez, a retired OSS agent, alongside Carla Gugino, who played his wife, Ingrid Cortez.
 Roger Ebert praised the first film, describing it as "giddy with the joy of its invention.
 It's an exuberant, colorful extravaganza, wall-to-wall with wildly original sets and visual gimmicks, and smart enough to escape the kids film category and play in the mainstream."
 He also starred in Michael Cristofer's Original Sin alongside Angelina Jolie the same year.

 In 2002, he portrayed social realist painter David Alfaro Siqueiros in Julie Taymor's biographical drama Frida, with Salma Hayek playing Frida Kahlo.
 That same year, he starred in Brian De Palma's erotic thriller Femme Fatale opposite Rebecca Romijn, and in 2003, he starred in the last installment of the trilogy Once Upon a Time in Mexico (in which he appeared with Johnny Depp and Hayek).
-Banderas' debut as a director was the poorly received Crazy in Alabama (1999), starring his then wife Melanie Griffith.
+Banderas's debut as a director was the poorly received Crazy in Alabama (1999), starring his then wife Melanie Griffith.
 He starred in the Christopher Hampton-directed historical drama Imagining Argentina (2003) alongside Emma Thompson.

 Banderas made his Broadway debut playing Guido Contini in the 2003 revival of Maury Yeston's musical Nine, based on the film 8½, playing the prime role originated by Raul Julia.
 Ben Brantley, the chief theater critic of The New York Times, wrote that Banderas was "a bona fide matinee idol for the 21st century -- a pocket Adonis who suggests a more sensitive, less menacing variation on the Latin lovers of yore," adding that "he has an appealingly easy stage presence and an agreeable singing voice that shifts, a bit abruptly, between pop whisperiness and Broadway belting."
 He won both the Outer Critics Circle Award and the Drama Desk Award for Best Actor in a Musical and was nominated for the Tony Award for Best Actor in a Musical.
 His performance is preserved on the Broadway cast recording released by PS Classics.
 Later that year, he received the Rita Moreno HOLA Award for Excellence from the Hispanic Organization of Latin Actors.